Jose Trevino Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.

-- The Guardians' 3.99 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (4.01).

-- Guardians pitchers combine to surrender 27 home runs (0.9 per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to give up the ninth-fewest home runs in baseball (29 total, one per game).

-- The Guardians will look to Bibee (1-0) in his second start of the season.
+- Bieber makes the start for the Guardians, his seventh of the season.
+He is 2-1 with a 3.11 ERA and 26 strikeouts through 37 2/3 innings pitched.

-- His last time out came on Wednesday against the Colorado Rockies, when the righty went 5 2/3 innings, surrendering one earned run while allowing six hits.
+- In his last time out on Friday, the right-hander threw seven innings against the Boston Red Sox, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.